RDF Surfaces Primer

 Propositional logic

-With combination of conjunction, by putting triples on a positive surface, and negation, by putting triples on a negative surface, any compound truth-functional statement can be symbolized with positive and negative sheets of paper:
+With combinations of conjunction, by putting triples on a positive surface, and negation, by putting triples on a negative surface, any compound truth-functional statement can be symbolized with positive and negative sheets of paper:

 Propositional logic using positive and negative surfaces.